effekseer/docs_tool/source/en/ToolReference/killRules.md

 #### Center

-Position of the center of the box in effect space.
+The position of the center of the box in effect space.

 #### Size

-Extents of the box around it's center.
+Extents of the box around its center.
-For example, if size is set to (0.5, 0.5, 0.5) box will have width, height and depth of 1.
+For example, if size is set to (0.5, 0.5, 0.5) the box will have a width, height, and depth of 1.

 #### Kill Inside